MSoup/MSoup/README.md

 ## Work-history

-### Software Engineer at Triplet R&D
+### System Engineer - Triplet R&D
 _August 2021 - Present_
 First and only full-time foreigner employee.
-A lot of my work involves meeting with Japanese clients, listening to their problems, and trying to come up with solutions to them that can be solved with software.
+A lot of my work involves meeting with Japanese clients, listening to their problems, and coming up with solutions that can be solved with software.

 Accomplishments:
--   Increased web application performance by 35% by fixing up and porting over a codebase responsible for analyzing sensors to detect faulty equipment  (ASP.NET C# MVC framework to a modern Python framework using Django, VueJS, Vuetify, Nginx, Docker, SQL Server).
+-   Increased web application performance by 30% by porting over a legacy codebase responsible for analyzing sensors to detect faulty equipment, patching issues with redundant database writes

--   Acquired new clients for the company by providing a solution for trustless authentication: utilized Amazon Web Services’ Amazon Cognito to Implement a single-sign-on solution to a Django backend.
+-   Solved a race condition problem where fault detectors didn’t trigger when they should have and saved tens of thousands of dollars of lost productivity

 -   Bridge Engineer / PM work experience: Oversaw the development of a video streaming app.
 Dockerized and deployed the app for the client.

-- Implemented CI/CD (Github Actions) to company internal tools, for more efficient testing and deployment.
+- Established a set of best practices for version control by suggesting better naming conventions and incorporating Github Actions scripts to check builds, resulting in a significantly enhanced workflow

-### Full Stack Software Engineer at Solacom (Long Term Intern)
+### Full Stack Software Engineer - Solacom (Long Term Intern)
 _March 2021 - August 2021 - 6 months_
 Solacom wanted to expand headquarters into America and Hong Kong, so I created a modern English-facing website during my time there.
 I also mentored fellow interns and taught them how to code using object oriented programming principals.